OCA/stock-logistics-barcode/mobile_app_inventory/README.rst

 Data Loading
 ------------

-Once authenticated, some datas are cached : Active Products, Stock locations and draft inventories.
+Once authenticated, some datas are cached: active products, stock locations and inventories in progress.

 Note: This step can take a while depending on your database product size and depending on the product extra-fields you have choosen to display. (see